-All these objects can have the same name in Microsoft Access – and the Access system easily copes with the ambiguity.
+All these objects can have the same name in Microsoft Access – and the Access Application easily copes with the ambiguity.
 It will just use the first reference that it finds.

 By more luck than judgement the database may work as intended.
 But maintaining the database will be a nightmare.
 Just change the name of a Field or Form or Combo Box and the Access project is likely to become unstable.
 Note that the Name AutoCorrect option may not change all references.

 Enforce a Code Naming Standard

 These difficulties can be avoided by adhering to a Code Naming Standard.
 The Coding Standard should:

 - Remove all ambiguity in named objects

 - Make the coding easy to read and easy to understand

 - Make it easy to references any object

 The result will be